The insertion encoding of restricted growth functions: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have adapted the two methods of enumerating Cayley permutations via the horizontal and vertical insertion encoding to RGFs and RGFs of matchings.
 For both methods we have classified when the insertion encoding forms a regular language.
+An algorithm for generating the rational generating functions for the regular insertion encodings can be found on GitHub~\cite{Bean_cperms_ins_enc_2025}.
+We have also given a method of enumerating RGFs corresponding to matchings using the horizontal insertion encoding and classified when this insertion encoding forms a regular language.

 Table~\ref{tab:results for size 3} shows the number of RGF classes which can be defined by avoiding a set of size 3 Cayley permutations which have a regular insertion encoding.
 Every class with 5 or more basis elements has a regular insertion encoding of some type.
 Of the 8191 RGF classes defined by avoiding a set of size 3 patterns, 8161 have a regular insertion encoding.

-An algorithm for generating the rational generating functions for the regular insertion encodings can be found on GitHub~\cite{Bean_cperms_ins_enc_2025}.
-We have also given a method of enumerating RGFs corresponding to matchings using the horizontal insertion encoding and classified when this insertion encoding forms a regular language.
+By finding their generating functions, we found that these form 72 different Wilf-equivalent classes with largest asymptotic growth rate of $\frac{5+\sqrt{5}}{2}$.

+Because we have used Cayley permutations to define the bases, some of these classes are the same sets of RGFs.
+By defining our bases as RGFs instead, these 8191 classes correspond to only 206 different sets of RGFs.
+Of these, 190 have a regular insertion encoding.
+For example, $\Av(1212,1213)$ is the representation of both $\Av(212,213,312)$ and $\Av(212, 213)$ as RGFs.
+Interestingly, for this case only $\Av(212,213,312)$ passes our check for a regular vertical insertion encoding whereas $\Av(212, 213)$ does not.